By Grass Clippings

 Yoki is a beloved clothing designer amongst the surfing community on the West Coast.
 He has founded over 7 clothing brands dating back to 1980 and currently continues to design out of his surf shop, “The Yoki Shop”, in Newport Beach.

-Born in Glendale, California in 1950, Yoki was immediately drawn to the ocean.
-He tells the story that the American Dream in California at that time was portrayed as a house, a white picket fence, and a dog.
+Born in Glendale, California in 1955, Yoki was immediately drawn to the ocean.
+He tells the story that the American Dream in California at that time was portrayed as a house, a white picket fence, 2.5 kids and a dog.
 For him, his American dream was paddling out into the waves.

-"I turned 17 when I graduated high school and I had nothing more to do than finding warm water."
+"I was 17 when I graduated high school and I had nothing more to do than finding warm water."

 With that in mind, he picked up and moved to Hawaii where he surfed and sailed for 3 years.
 He made his way back to Newport Beach and found work as a hairdresser.
 He saw the amount of money his buddy was making cutting hair and told himself “that’s warm water”.
 While working as a hairdresser, it seemed to him that each of his clients had kids who played sports and surfed at a time when there were only a handful of surfing lifestyle brands.
 It was the beginning of the 80’s when so much was happening and Yoki knew the surf culture was only going to grow.
 So he started what we know today as Maui and Sons.
-Being that the company only consisted of Yoki, he knew he was going to have to be creative when it came to marketing.
+Being that the company only consisted of himself and two high school buddies (also partners), he knew he was going to have to be creative when it came to marketing.

-“I would get off work at about five, put on a Maui and Son’s T-shirt, and run from Corona Del Mar all the way to the end where the 5 crowns was.
-It would be lined with cars and people would be chanting ‘Maui, Maui and Sons’.
+“I would get off work at about five, put on a Maui and Son’s T-shirt, and run on PCH from Dahlia St to the end where the 5 crowns was.
+The PCH would be lined with cars and people would be chanting ‘Maui, Maui and Sons’.
 That was my marketing and advertising.”

-Maui and Sons’ took off when they created elastic waistband shorts which really hadn’t been created yet.
+Maui and Sons’ took off when we created elastic waistband shorts which really hadn’t been created yet.
 He attributes the ability to scale Maui and Sons’ to their ability to tell the story.

 “Nowadays when people tell a story they tell it so fast and it's a swipe.
 Those days it took us 5 years to build a company.
 In our fifth year we did 10 million bucks.
 In our first year, we did $300,000 and in our first 6 months we did $30,000.”